FelixSchladt/OxideWM/man/src/config.1.md

 exec_always
 : executes when the windosw manager starts or restarts

+# Bugs

+Please open an issue <https://github.com/DHBW-FN/OxideWM/issues> .

+# COPYRIGHT

+Copyright © 2023 Philipp Kalinowski GPLv3+\: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
+This is free software: You are free to change and redistribute it.
+There is NO WARRANTY to the extent permitted by law.

+# FURTHER DOCUMENTATION

+Access the full Oxide documentation under **https://oxide.readthedocs.io/**.

 # SEE ALSO

 TODO: READ THE DOCS EINBINDEN
-TODO: OTHER MAN PAES REFERENZIEREN

-# COPYRIGHT

-EINFÜGEN
+**oxide(1)**, **oxide-msg**, **oxide-bar(1)**